Force 17: Dissolution

 In 1994, the unit was largely absorbed into Yasser Arafat’s personal security force, the Palestinian Authority's "Presidential Security".
 In 2006, the unit was separated, to become the Presidential Guard as part of the Palestinian Security Services.
+During the Lebanese Civil War, then-14-year-old Imad Mughniyeh joined Force 17 in 1976.
+He worked as a sniper in Beirut, targeting Christian fighters on the Green Line.

 In 2007, a plan to dismantle the remnant of Force 17 and incorporate it into the Presidential Guard of President Mahmoud Abbas was unveiled by Ynet.
 The Force was merged into the Presidential Guard and the National Security Forces in December 2007.